 Key Difference between Appium and Selenium

-As Appium is mainly designed for automating testing on any kind of mobile app, it mainly developed as HTTP server which is based on Node JS.
+As Appium is mainly designed to automate testing on any kind of mobile app, it mainly developed as an HTTP server based on Node JS.
 So the person who is willing to use Appium for their Mobile app automation testing has to install Node JS in their system for setting up the same.
-So the installation of Node JS is one of the prerequisite criteria for installation of Appium by any user.
+So the installation of Node JS is one of the prerequisite criteria for the installation of Appium by any user.
 Whereas Selenium is mainly designed for generating automation testing for any kind of website or web applications at any time in any browser.
-As web application is mainly running in one of the specific web browsers, so Selenium is automatically utilized the same, it mainly targeting with one specific intention of interaction with web application every features by controlling web browser varieties action automatically.
-It actually called those define browser actions in specific approach so that application can be run easily in the browser without any manual intervention.
-It automatically tracks any kind of impact on the existing feature of the entire application easily by performing this kind of automate testing and provide an expected result without any kind of manual effort.
+Web application mainly runs in one of the specific web browsers, so Selenium is automatically utilized the same.
+It mainly targets one specific intention of interaction with web application every feature by automatically controlling web browser varieties action.
+It actually called those define browser actions in a specific approach to run easily in the browser without any manual intervention.
+It automatically tracks any impact on the existing feature of the entire application easily by performing this kind of automated testing and providing an expected result without any kind of manual effort.

-There are two kinds of options available in case of setting up the automated testing environment by using Selenium or Appium, one is Web Driver and another one is IDE.
-Appium does not support IDE type feature it always following Web Driver for designing and setting up any kind of automatic testing in a mobile app, Android or IOS.
-It following one specific protocol name JSON wire which is one the popular protocol for Web Driver, this protocol mainly drives sessions for android and IOS and completing entire automation testing smartly.
+There are two kinds of options available in case of setting up the automated testing environment by using Selenium or Appium, one is Web Driver, and another one is IDE.
+Appium does not support IDE type feature; it always following Web Driver for designing and setting up any kind of automatic testing in a mobile app, Android or IOS.
+It follows one specific protocol name JSON wire, which is one of Web Driver’s popular protocol; this protocol mainly drives sessions for android and IOS and completing entire automation testing smartly.
 Selenium can able to follow two approaches, web driver and IDE both.
 Web driver is very simple to handle as it has some default features for communicating with web browser anytime and easily able to control their action as per application functionality running automatically without any manual efforts.
-Web driver also provides a very good utility of distributing a lot of test cases separately across various environment available for Selenium auto testing.
+Web drivers also provide a good utility for distributing a lot of test cases separately across various environment available for Selenium auto testing.
 And IDE is preferable for the tester who has the basic idea of coding like the developer.
 Normally one developer and tester both need to be work for setting up this kind of Selenium automation testing.
-But there have big utility to modify any kind of features of Selenium tool by using IDE if you have basic knowledge on the coding.
+But there is a big utility to modify any features of the Selenium tool by using IDE if you have basic knowledge of the coding.